So, when it comes to eating in a Caloric Deficit to lose body fat, I find a lot of people seem to think they need to eat ONLY ‘Clean Foods’.

 Don’t go off necking 99’s so fast…

-If you’re 23-26, Lean and already highly active, then it’ll be far easier to incorporate the foods you love without consequence.
+Let’s say you’re 20’s-30’s, Lean, already highly active, no kids & don’t have that much going on in terms of stress in your life, then it’ll be far easier to incorporate the foods you love without consequence.

 Here we could have a host of other factors at play like;